Data-Designer/pom/README.md

 ## About Our Work

-Update: 2024/09/04: We have created a repository for the paper titled *Rational or Emotional?
-Next-item Recommendations in Virtual Games via Disentangling Players’ Needs*, which has been submitted to the *POM*.
+Update: 2025/02/12: We have created a repository for the paper titled *Rational or Emotional?
+Next-item Recommendations in Virtual Games via Disentangling Players’ Needs*, which has been submitted to the *Journal on Computing*.
 In this repository, we offer the original sample datasets, preprocessing scripts, and algorithm files to showcase the reproducibility of our work.

 ![image-20240904095949527](https://s2.loli.net/2024/09/04/1jcyXSpGCiOkQNT.png)